Little Saint Hugh of Lincoln: Royal intervention

-A number of events exacerbated the impact of this event.
+A number of circumstances exacerbated the impact of this event.
 Henry III arrived in Lincoln around a month after the initial arrest and confession.
 He ordered Copin to be executed, and for ninety Jews to be arrested at random in connection with Hugh's disappearance and death and held in the Tower of London.
 They were charged with ritual murder.
 Eighteen of the Jews were hanged for refusing to participate in the proceedings, claiming this was a show trial and refusing to throw themselves on the mercy of a Christian jury.
 Gavin I. Langmuir says:

 What distinguished the Lincoln affair from other accusations of ritual murder was that the king took personal cognizance and had one Jew executed immediately and eighteen others spectacularly executed later.
 That royal substantiation of the truth of the charge was probably decisive for Hugh's fame, which far outshadowed that of William of Norwich, Harold of Gloucester, Robert of Bury St. Edmunds, and the poor anonymous infant of St. Paul's.

 Garcias Martini, knight of Toledo, interceded for the release of Benedict son of Moses of London, probably the father of Belaset, whose wedding had been taking place.
-In January a further pardon was extended to a Christian Jew, John after the intervention of a Dominican friar.
+In January a further pardon was extended to a Christian Jew, John, after the intervention of a Dominican friar.
 A trial took place on 3 February at Westminster for the remaining 71 prisoners.
 They were condemned to death by a jury of 48.
 After this point either the Dominicans or Franciscans interceded, together with Richard of Cornwall.
 By May, the prisoners were released.
 It may be that doubt as to their guilt had set in, as it is unlikely that the monks or Richard would have interceded without thinking the charge was false, given the severity of the charge.